 EVs are IN, ICE vehicles are OUT

-In the near future, there will be laws implemented mandating sales of EVs, and the phase-out of ICE vehicles, in many countries and cities throughout the world.
-Unfortunately, current global road and fuel infrastructure is built for petrol; ICE vehicles that have historically relied on gasoline.
+In the near future, there will be laws implemented mandating sales of electric vehicles (EVs), and the phase-out of internal combustion engine (ICE) vehicles, in many countries, states, and cities throughout the world.
+Unfortunately, current global roads and fuel infrastructure are built for petrol; ICE vehicles that have historically relied on gasoline.

 Seventeen countries have taken varying types of action, from soft targets to strong commitments, to phase out Internal Combustion Engine (ICE) vehicles and increase the number of Electric Vehicles (EVs).
 FROM: theclimatecenter.org/actions-by-countries-phase-out-gas